Platform Architecture #

 - Configuration —

-litmus.yaml(project),stations/*.yaml(benches),fixtures/*.yaml(DUT routing),products/*.yaml(specs),catalog/*.yaml(instrument capabilities).
-All YAML, all Pydantic-validated, all editable without touching test code. - Instrument plumbing — auto-fixtures from station YAML, the
+litmus.yaml(project),stations/*.yaml(benches),fixtures/*.yaml(UUT routing),parts/*.yaml(specs),catalog/*.yaml(instrument capabilities).
+All YAML, all Pydantic-validated, all editable without touching test code. - Instrument plumbing — a ready-made handle per instrument from station YAML, the

 Mocksubstitution for hardware-free tests, switch-route activation through fixture connections.
-Drivers themselves are user-supplied (PyMeasure, PyVISA, vendor SDK). - Capability matching — does this station have what this product needs?
+Drivers themselves are user-supplied (PyMeasure, PyVISA, vendor SDK). - Capability matching — does this station have what this part needs?
 See capabilities.

-- Results storage — three stores feeding one queryable surface: the event log, the parquet runs store, and the channel store for time-series.
-See three stores for the layout and tradeoffs.
+- Results storage — four stores feeding one queryable surface: the event log, the run store (parquet), the channel store for time-series, and the file store for artifacts.
+See data stores for the layout and tradeoffs.

 - Operator surface — NiceGUI web UI, operator prompts during a test, real-time dashboards.